 Statute of Limitations in a Springfield Dog Bite Case

-Our personal injury attorney can help delivery drivers and postal workers attacked by a dog recover financial awards from both workers’ compensation insurance and a civil lawsuit.
+Our Columbus personal injury lawyers can help delivery drivers and postal workers attacked by a dog recover financial awards from both workers’ compensation insurance and a civil lawsuit.
 In Ohio, the statute of limitations for a personal injury lawsuit is generally two years from the date of the incident (Ohio Revised Code Section 2305.10).

 Therefore, this is the deadline to file legal action unless you qualify for a rare exception.